 In a short video that went viral, we watch a whole elementary school – students and teachers alike – shuffle dancing in perfect sync and alignment, inside their schoolyard, in China’s Shanxi province.
 More videos and interviews followed that elucidated the goal of the original dance project.

-Elementary school principal Zhang Pengfei noticed that the current curriculum failed to motivate his students to exercise and, like many kids growing up in a tech-savvy, increasingly online world, they would rather spend recess on their phones.
+Elementary school principal Zhang Pengfei noticed that the current curriculum failed to motivate his students to exercise and, like many kids growing up in a tech-savvy, increasingly online world, they would rather spend their breaks on their phones.
 As all innovative teachers know, solutions are not always to be found within the limits of the official curriculum, so Principal Zhang thought outside of the box: he learned a shuffle dance routine and introduced it to his students and colleagues, so that they could dance together during recess.